ContextLab/brainfit-task/README.md

 2. Navigate to the BrainFit-MTurk folder in the terminal
 3. Enter 'docker-compose up -d' to build the docker image
 4. Attach this image via 'docker attach brainfit-mturk_psiturk_1'
 5. This will open the terminal from within the docker image.
 From here, enter the command 'psiturk' to launch the server followed by 'server on'.
-To debug, enter 'debug' and paste the link into the browser (only tested with Google Chrome). **Note:** To use the speech recording feature locally, 0.0.0.0 in this link must be changed to localhost. - TODO: will update this with newest version, might not need this anymore ***
+To debug, enter 'debug' and paste the link into the browser (only tested with Google Chrome).

 ## Requirements

-TODO: add list of requirements, min versions, and links *Docker
+TODO: add list of requirements, min versions, and links
+* Docker

 ### Local Use